Japan 5 Nights 6 Days Trip: Days 5-6 Record: Shiroi Koibito Park

 Travel Dates: 2023.07.01 – 2023.07.06

-Places Visited: Shiroi Koibito Park, Otaru Music Box Museum, Ramen Misora, Fromage Danish Dani LeTAO, Otaru Canal, Hinachan, Mega Don Quijote
+Visited: Shiroi Koibito Park, Otaru Music Box Museum, Ramen Misora, Fromage Danish Dan LeTAO, Otaru Canal, Hinachan, Mega Don Quijote

 Unlike Richmond, this was a buffet.